kernelcrash/ti994a-rom-grom-ram-and-floppy-emulator/README.md

    interface steals 16 bytes of this at 0x5fe0.
  - See if its a read or write to the Floppy Controller chip at 0x5ff0 - 0x5fff

-In addition we have a seperate interrupt on the -ve edge of CRUCLK.
+In addition we have a separate interrupt on the -ve edge of CRUCLK.
 This is to catch CRU output requests (CRU is a bit setting/resetting/reading interface that the TMS9900 has).
 We are only interested in the 0x11xx CRU output bits as these relate to the Floppy Disk Controller.
 Three bits are used for drive selection